afnankhan232/Final_CRM/notes.md

         - DONE Edit form for Client
         - DONE Deletion form for Client

-- Documents
+- Documents App
-    - DONE create model [document_name; file; related_to; description]
+    - DONE create model [document_name; file; related_to; description;]
-    - DONE Views pages for documents
+    - Views pages for documents
         - DONE List of documents
+        - Detailed View page for each Document
     - DONE Form for creation of documents
     - Form for updation of documents
     - Deletion for documents
-    - Future work (trash after deletion)
+    - Move to Trash for deleted Documents

-- Tasks
+- Tasks App
-    - Database Model
+    - Create Database Model

-- Change and Delete Leads

 - Implement Solution for Teams

 - Create Roles

+- Implement Trash
+    - DONE Add BaseModel[is_deleted; deleted_at;]
+        - DONE add [soft_delete; restore] method
+    - DONE Inherit this BaseModel all Models
+    - DONE Add querySet filter field to CustomManager
+    - DONE add [objects; all_objects] to your models
+    - ONGOING Update your Deletion Form for all objects
+    - DONE Implement [Delete; Restore;] to your Trash View List

-- Add Manage Users (assign roles to them)
+- Manage Users (assign roles to them)*

 - Active Link for these users